jirikukacka/Zila_Kukacka_Moment_Selection/README.md

 julia> Pkg.instantiate()
 ```

+## Data

+Empirical data used for empirical estimation are located in the `data/` folder.

 ## Reproduction

 The repository contains all the code needed to reproduce experiments from the paper for the Markov-switching multifractal (MSM) model.
 The necessary scripts are located in the `scripts/` folder.